Annilyn/KILL-THE-VIRUS/README.md

 Art Style:

 •	The game is made of 2D design art, with high quality 2D sprites.
 The main character is an army with gun.
 Everything is colorful and feels alive, the background is on a mountain full of trees.
 Music/Audio:

 •	For the game play it sounds like an army on battle with background radio calls.

 •	Shooting sound is like a gun.

 •	If the game is over, the sound is like a regret tune.
 Later on back to game play music.

 Technical Description:

 The game will be wed-game, Windows and PC.

 Controls:

 	right click mouse to fly and spacebar to shoot the virus.

-•	  Fonts - minecraftia
+Fonts : minecraftia

  Graphics
-1. Character
+	Character

-a.
-Army (main character, fly, shoot)
+-Army (main character, fly, shoot)

-b.
-Viruses (enemy,fly, up and down)
+-Viruses (enemy,fly, up and down)

-c.
-Vaccines (score,fly)
+-Vaccines (score,fly)

-d.      bullit(use to kill virus)
+=bullit(use to kill virus)

 ![bullet](https://user-images.githubusercontent.com/72851503/96402363-41ecac00-1208-11eb-88ba-e852cb86596a.png)